 Minor adaptations will provide minor works up to the value of £2,500.
 Typical works are as follows; stair bannisters, ramps, half steps, replacement ergonomic taps, door widening, level threshold access.
+See Appendix A for further details.
 Works must be compliant with the Chronically Sick and Disabled Persons Act.